 But, our idea of the dentist hasn’t particularly changed; many people do not see the importance of going to the dentist if no problem seems to be present.
 Many people don’t realize that regular trips to the dentist help maintain good oral health, as well as being a preventative measure against oral health problems and diseases.

 But why should we take oral health care so seriously?

 CAN’T SEE ANYTHING WRONG?

 Everything is not always what it seems.
 Well, it could be, but it could not.
 When you visit the dentist your dentist isn’t just looking at your teeth, they are looking at your gums, surrounding tissue in your mouth, including your tongue and throat.
-Dentists will also have a look at your bite, jaw alignment and neck as well as things going on beyond the gum line.
-Meaning, without being a dentist and having the proper facilities, you can’t really diagnose your teeth as “alright” because nothing hurts.
+Dentists will also have a look at your bite, jaw alignment, and neck as well as things going on beyond the gum line.
+Meaning, without being a dentist and having the proper facilities, you can’t really diagnose your teeth is “alright” because nothing hurts.
 Have you heard the term asymptomatic?
 Even if you have the oral health regime of a saint, through no fault of your own, you could still have an underlying issue like an impacted wisdom tooth.

 Your dental health is affected not only by your own oral hygiene and regime but can also be affected by hereditary conditions or other diseases.
 Did you know that there is a link between diabetes and gum disease?
 This is one of the reasons it is so important to visit your dentist, as every assessment is individual and catered to you.
-If you want to find out how not going to the dentist can increase your chances of stroke, heart disease and more, have a look at our 5 pretty good reasons to get a check up – and regularly.
+If you want to find out how not going to the dentist can increase your chances of stroke, heart disease and more, have a look at our 5 pretty good reasons to get a checkup – and regularly.

 5 REASONS TO SEE YOUR DENTIST REGULARLY